Surnames = Last Names?

 Surnames are formed and given in many different ways.
 Each culture has its own unique set of rules for surnames.
 Spanish and Portuguese cultures usually have two last names, one from the mother and one from the father.
 In some Indian cultures, the surname is an indicator of caste or social status.
 In Afghanistan, surnames may be an indicator of the tribe or geographical region of a family.
 In the Congo, some last names reflect the season or situation in which a child is born.

 Lastly, many cultures have only one name or mononym, and no cultural surname.
 Many immigrants are made to choose a last name when they arrive in the U.S. Often the surname is chosen as a tribute name to honor a relative, perhaps a grandfather.
 Sometimes it is chosen for the region of the world in which they lived.
-One of my colleagues chose not to adopt a last name and the university and professors had an extremely difficult time with record keeping.
+One of my colleagues chose not to adopt a last name and the university and professors had an extremely difficult time with record keeping!

 Using the term last name is confusing for many cultures because they list their family name first.
 Surnames are listed first in many Asian and African countries.
 I teach that the last name is a family name, but in some cultures, each family member has a different last name.
 These cultures give each child a unique last name.
 This is incredibly challenging for schools and organizations that assume every family member has the same last name.